R for Biologists course

 Dimension of the data

-It is very useful to check that what you have read in R corresponds to the number of lines and columns of the data.
+It is very useful to check that what you have read in R corresponds to the number of lines and columns that you expect to see in your data.
+You can print the number of rows and columns using the function dim().

-Your turn 4.3: Check how many rows and columns are in sampleinfo.
+Your turn 4.6: Check how many rows and columns are in counts and in sampleinfo.

 dim(sampleinfo)